The cool thing is that it lets you customize how the tree items are displayed, while letting you see the text itself that the same time.

 Edit: Once you tell it to save the settings in the AppData Folder, you should have a folder path like:

-Extract the downloaded zip file to the folder so that it replaces the settings.xml.
+Save the downloaded xml file to the folder so that it replaces the settings.xml.

 Attribute @Key – @Tag